beet/mindful-markdown-knowledgebase/README.md

   - The system makes extensive use of the Calendar, Periodic Notes, Templater, and the almighty Tasks plugins.
 - After enabling the Daily Notes plugin, go to today's daily note, and it should be populated from a template

-### Working with daily notes
+## Working with daily notes

 Daily logging is central to this system, and draws inspiration from [A Guide To Research Logbooks — Heloise F. Stevance](https://www.hfstevance.com/blog/logbooks).

 It begins with the core **Daily Notes** plugin, and relies heavily on the **[Periodic Notes](https://github.com/liamcain/obsidian-periodic-notes)** plugin to provide weekly, monthly, and yearly notes, with the [Templater](https://github.com/SilentVoid13/Templater) plugin populating notes from templates as they are created automatically on the fly.

-Navigating to today's daily note with a hotkey or the sidebar calendar will create a new daily note under the `Daily notes/` folder, that will be pre-populated with content from a template:
+Navigating to today's [[README - Daily notes|daily note]] with a hotkey like COMMAND/CONTROL+T or the sidebar calendar will create a new daily note under the `Daily notes/` folder, that will be pre-populated with content from a template:

 * Navigation links to the prev/next daily note
 * Tasks due/completed today